Premier’s Climate Change Council members

 She has previously held the roles of Director of The Australian Renewable Energy Agency (ARENA), CEO of the Australian Geothermal Energy Association (AGEA), and of the Renewable Energy Generators of Australia (REGA).

-Penny Schulz is a respected leader in the agricultural and livestock industries.
-As well as co-owner and manager of the agricultural production and consultancy business, Schulz Livestock, she is the current Vice President of the Livestock SA Board and Vice-Chair of the Australian Beef Industry Foundation Board.
+Dr Penny Schulz is a respected leader in the agricultural and livestock industries.
+As well as co-owner and manager of the agricultural production and consultancy business, Schulz Livestock, she is the current Chair of the Limestone Coast Landscape Board and member of the Minister for Primary Industries & Regions Agtech Advisory Group.
+She has also recently been appointed as a Livestock Production Specialist with the SA Drought Resilience, Adoption and Innovation Hub.

-Holding a number of scientific qualifications, Ms Schulz is also an educator and researcher and is currently completing a PhD research project to assess and support the uptake of technology to improve agricultural practices.
+Holding a number of scientific qualifications, Dr Schulz is also an educator and researcher and has recently completed a PhD research project to assess and support the uptake of technology to improve agricultural practices.
 She will provide a valuable rural and agricultural perspective, as well as knowledge and experience within the scientific community.

 Craig Wilkins